gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 Blair was huddled up against the far wall of the East Cache cabin, his gear piled in the middle of the floor beside the heating stove, forming an island between him and the four men.
 His bony hands clenched and fluttered, terrified.
 His pale eyes wavered uneasily as his bald, freckled head darted about in birdlike motion.

-"I don't. want anybody coming here.
+"I don't want anybody coming here.
 I'll cook my own food," he snapped nervously.
 "Kinner may be human now, but I don't believe it.
 I'm going to get out of here, but I'm not going to eat any food you send me.
 I want cans.
 Sealed cans."

 "O.K., Blair, we'll bring'em tonight," Barclay promised.
 "You've got coal, and the fire's started.
 I'll make a list" — Barclay started forward.

 Blair instantly scurried to the farthest corner.
 "Get out!
 Keep away from me, you monster!" the little biologist shrieked, and tried to claw his way through the wall of the shack.
-"Keep away from me - keep away — I won't be absorbed — I won't be — "
+"Keep away from me — keep away — I won't be absorbed — I won't be — "

 Barclay relaxed and moved back.
 Dr. Copper shook his head.
 "Leave him alone, Bar.
 It's easier for him to fix the thing himself.
 We'll have to fix the door, I think — "

 The four men let themselves out.
 Efficiently, Benning and Barclay fell to work.
 There were no locks in Antarctica; there wasn't enough privacy to make them needed.
-But powerful screws had been driven in each side of the door frame, and the spare aviation control cable, immensely strong, woven steel wire, was rapidly caught between them,. and drawn taut.
+But powerful screws had been driven in each side of the door frame, and the spare aviation control cable, immensely strong, woven steel wire, was rapidly caught between them, and drawn taut.
 Barclay went to work with a drill and a keyhole saw.
 Presently he had a trap cut in the door through which goods could be passed without unlashing the entrance.
 Three powerful hinges from a stock-crate, two hasps and a pair of three-inch cotter-pins made it proof against opening from the other side.

 Blair moved about restlessly inside.
 He was dragging something over to the door with panting gasps and muttering, frantic curses.
 Barclay opened the hatch and glanced in, Dr. Copper peering over his shoulder.
 Blair had moved the heavy bunk against the door.
 It could not be opened without his cooperation now.